 DORMANT FILE BALANCES

 Customer files that continue to hold funds after the settlement date are reviewed periodically to determine if any disbursements have been made.
-The President/Owner or a Branch Manager’s approval is required for any disbursement from an inactive escrow.
+The President or Operations Manager approval is required for any disbursement from an inactive escrow.
 An inactive escrow is defined as any escrow which has had no activity for the past six months.
 This approval is documented and maintained.

 BANKING TRANSACTIONS CONDUCTED BY AUTHORIZED EMPLOYEES